BrokenPen/EmbeddedSystem-Lego-ev3/course/embedded-system/ev3python.md

 ## move forward

+use nano to create a new python file in tacho directory

+    cd /home/robot
+    mkdir tacho-motor
+    nano move_forward.py
+    # type the follow code # or copy and paste

-first we need to include the python3 language that we use in the code
+include the python3 language that we use in the code

 `from ev3dev.ev3 improt` which mean improt everything from ev3dev.ev3 package